getsentry/sentry-docs/src/collections/_documentation/platforms/node/default-integrations.md

 _Import name: `Sentry.Integrations.OnUnhandledRejection`_

 This integration attaches global unhandled rejection handlers.
-By default all unhandled rejections trigger a warning and log the error.
-You can change this behavior using `mode` option, which is in line with Node's CLI options: https://nodejs.org/api/cli.html#cli_unhandled_rejections_mode
+By default, all unhandled rejections trigger a warning and log the error.
+You can change this behavior using the `mode` option, which is in line with Node's CLI options: https://nodejs.org/api/cli.html#cli_unhandled_rejections_mode

 Available options: